Weather Thermometers – What They Are And How They Work

-Many readers will be familiar with domestic or medical thermometers and how they measure temperature.
-Weather thermometers basically work on the same principles, but there are some subtle differences.
+Most readers will be familiar with domestic or medical thermometers and how they measure temperature.
+Weather thermometers work on the same principles, but there are a few subtle differences.

-We get cold in the winter and warm in the summer and dress accordingly.
+We get cold in the winter and warm in the summer, and dress accordingly.
 You know the sensation of an ice-cold drink after spending time in hot weather.
-You also know the welcome relief of a warm beverage after having to spend some time in ice-cold weather.
+You also know the welcome relief of a warm beverage after spending time in ice-cold weather.

-So yes, we are all very aware of the temperature and how it influences every aspect of our daily life.
-After all, why do we spend every night or early morning listening or watching some form of weather forecast to prepare for the day?
+So yes, we are all very aware of temperature and how it influences every aspect of our daily lives.
+After all, why do we spend every night or early morning listening to or watching some form of weather forecast to prepare for the day?

 But have you ever considered how temperature is measured in the first place?
 Did you know that there is actually more than just one form of temperature and a wide variety of different ways of measuring it?